The Bull

 Is pulled to and fro through the dirt by the bull

-They are walking off the mountain, they are falling off the ledge,
+They’re walking off the mountain, falling off the ledge

 Their wish is firmly broken and their souls are pledged.

-Go wandering in limbo with their lives and bellies ful,l
+Go wandering in limbo with lives and bellies full,